Origins

 Legacy

 The MATLAB synthesizer ADME may have been completed, used, abused, and eventually disregarded.
 But the music project ADME is far from dead.
 Only its focus and methods have changed.
-So far, I produced at least one more album, which you can find below.
-Compared to previous albums, it may be more conventional, but also easier on the ears.
+So far, I produced three more albums, which you can find below.
+Compared to the first three albums, they may be more conventional, but also easier on the ears—perhaps even pleasant.